About Electronic Case Reporting

-- Failure to reort cases by any mechanism may result in civil penalties: Public Health Division- Chapter 3
+- Failure to report cases by any mechanism may result in civil penalties: Public Health Division- Chapter 3

-- Starting on January 1, 2022, eCR will be required by the Centers for Medicare and Medicaid Services' Promoting Interoperability Program (PIP) for eligible hospitals and critical access hospitals and the Merit-Based Incentive Payment System (MIPS) Promoting Interoperability Performance Category for eligible clinicians.
+- On January 1, 2022, eCR became required by the Centers for Medicare and Medicaid Services' Promoting Interoperability Program (PIP) for eligible hospitals and critical access hospitals and the Merit-Based Incentive Payment System (MIPS) Promoting Interoperability Performance Category for eligible clinicians.

 - However, sites that are not participating in Promoting Interoperability measures are welcome to pursue eCR reporting

-- Sites not sending eCR are encouraged to enter non-COVID case reports in our online morbidity reporting system, Memento Morbi
+- Sites not sending eCR are encouraged to enter non-COVID case reports in our confidental online morbidity reporting system.

 Tools and Standards